Tutorial

 Ensure that your Angular app is still running in your Terminal.

 Click the Play button at the top of the Debug panel.
 This launches an instance of Google Chrome in debug mode.
-In VS Code, you’ll see the Debug toolbar pop up.

-Set a breakpoint in your App.component.ts
+Set a breakpoint in your app.component.ts

 file.
-Open the App.component.ts
+Open the src/app/app.component.ts

 file in Visual Studio Code and add a breakpoint inside of the component by clicking in the area to the left of the line numbers, called the gutter, as shown in the following figure: